meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step4.md

 # Create a service level indicator (SLI) and service level objective SLO

-Navigate to create a new Service Level Objective.
-You can get there by clicking through to the subnav item under Monitors or going directly to https://app.datadoghq.com/slo
+Navigate to create a new SLI and SLO.
+You can get there by clicking through to the sub-nav item under Monitors or going directly to https://app.datadoghq.com/slo

 ![SLO Nav](../assets/slo-nav.png)